Greek strike to cause public sector chaos

 GOVERNMENT "PANICKING"

-The country's main labor unions, representing about half Greece's 5 million-strong workforce, have staged repeated strikes since Greece asked the European Union and the International Monetary Fund for a 110 billion-euro bailout.
+The country's main labour unions, representing about half Greece's 5 million-strong workforce, have staged repeated strikes since Greece asked the European Union and the International Monetary Fund for a 110 billion-euro bailout.

 They say a new wave of salary cuts and pension reductions, tax hikes and layoffs announced last month are hurting only the poor and pushing the economy deeper into recession.
 They have called a general strike on October 19.

-Workers at state utilities marked for privatisation, such as dock workers at the country's ports in Piraeus and Thessaloniki and Public Power Corporation and OTprivatizationE Telecoms employees, will join the strike on Wednesday.
+Workers at state utilities marked for privatisation, such as dock workers at the country's ports in Piraeus and Thessaloniki and Public Power Corporation and OTE Telecoms employees, will join the strike on Wednesday.

 "The government is panicking and has no strategy," said Thessaloniki port unionist, Fani Gourgouri.
 "These measures are only extending poverty.
 We'd be willing to shoulder the cost and say 'yes' to austerity if they proceeded with reforms that would create jobs instead of cutting them."